apache/sis-site/source/faq.md

 Note that the above list is incomplete.
 See the EPSG database for additional UTM definitions (WGS 72BE, SIRGAS 2000, SIRGAS 1995, SAD 69, ETRS 89, _etc._, most of them defined only for a few zones).
-Once the EPSG code of the UTM projection has been determined, the {{< abbr title="Coordinate Reference System" text="CRS" >}} can be obtained as in the example below:
+Once the EPSG code of the UTM projection has been determined, the {{% CRS %}} can be obtained as in the example below:

 {{< highlight java >}}
 int code = 32600 + zone;    // For WGS84 northern hemisphere